Fast Algorithms for Minimum Homology Basis: Background and Preliminaries

 A set of $p$-cycles $\left\{ \zeta_{1},\dots,\zeta_{g}\right\} $ is called a \emph{homology cycle basis} if the set of classes $\left\{ [\zeta_{1}],\dots,[\zeta_{g}]\right\} $ forms a homology basis.
 For brevity, we abuse notation by using the term \enquote{homology basis} for $\left\{ \zeta_{1},\dots,\zeta_{g}\right\} $.
-Assigning non-negative weights to the edges of $K$, the weight of a cycle is the sum of the weights of its edges, and the weight of a homology basis is the sum of the weights of the basis elements.
-The problem of computing a minimum weight basis of $\hone$ is called the \emph{minimum homology basis} problem.
+Assigning non-negative weights to the edges of $K$, the \emph{weight of a cycle} is the sum of the weights of its edges, and the \emph{weight of a homology basis} is the sum of the weights of the basis elements.
+The problem of computing a minimum weight basis of $\hone$ (that is, a \emph{lightest basis} of $\hone$) is called the \emph{minimum homology basis} problem.
 Note that, when the input simplicial complex is a graph, the notions of homology basis and cycle basis coincide.
 Please refer to~\Cref{fig:opgates} for an example.

+Moreover, we define the \emph{length of a cycle} to be the number of edges in the cycle, and the \emph{length of a homology basis} to be the sum of lengths of the cycles of the basis elements.

-For the special case when the input complex is a surface, Erickson and Whittlesey~\cite{EW} gave a $O(N^{2}\log N+gN^{2}+g^{3}N)$-time algorithm.
-Recently, Borradaile et al.~\cite{Borradaile} gave an improved deterministic algorithm that runs in $O({(h+c)}^3 n \log n+m)$ where $c$ denotes the number of boundary components, and $h$ denotes the genus of the surface.
-For small values of $c$ and $h$, the algorithm runs in nearly linear time.
+For the special case when the input complex is a surface, Erickson and Whittlesey~\cite{EW} gave a $O(n^{2}\log n +g n^{2}+g^{3} n)$-time algorithm.
+Recently, Borradaile et al.~\cite{Borradaile} gave an improved deterministic algorithm that runs in $O({g}^3 n \log n+m)$ assuming the lightest paths are unique.
+For small values of $g$, the algorithm in \cite{Borradaile} runs in nearly linear time.

-For general complexes, Dey et al.~\cite{DeyApprox} and Chen and Freedman~\cite{ChenFreedman} generalized the results by Erickson and Whittlesey~\cite{EW} to arbitrary complexes.
+Furthermore, Dey et al.~\cite{Shortloop_Paper} and Chen and Freedman~\cite{ChenFreedman} generalized the results by Erickson and Whittlesey~\cite{EW} to arbitrary complexes.
 Subsequently, introducing the technique of annotations, Busaryev et al.~\cite{Busaryev} improved the complexity to $O(N^{\omega}+N^{2}g^{\omega-1})$.
 More recently, Dey et al.~\cite{DeyLatest} designed an $O(N^\omega + N^2 g)$ time algorithm by adapting the divide and conquer algorithm for computing a minimum cycle basis of Kavitha et al.~\cite{KavithaOld} for the purpose of computing a minimum homology basis.
 Dey et al. also designed a randomized $2$-approximation algorithm for the same problem that runs in $O(N^\omega \sqrt{N \log N})$ expected time.
+It is possible to etablish a tighter bound for the algorithm by Dey et al.~\cite{DeyLatest} (See Section~\ref{sec:compare}).